Many people want to know the difference between DUI and DWI in Texas.

 Subsequent convictions expose you to greater penalties as well.
 A second conviction is a Class A misdemeanor.

-However, a third or subsequent DWI charge is a third-degree felony that carries a potential sentence of 2 to 10 years in the Texas Department of Criminal Justice.
+However, a third or subsequent DWI charge is a third-degree felony.
+This carries a potential sentence of 2 to 10 years in the Texas Department of Criminal Justice.

 What Is DUI in Texas?